-Below I outline the many options for mounting a camera on a motorcycle helmet.
-Action cameras have been steadily rising in popularity over the last few years.
+Below I outline the many options for mounting a GoPro on a motorcycle helmet.
+Action cameras like GoPros and other such brand names have been steadily rising in popularity over the last few years.

-Wherever you go, whether on motorcycles or cars, bikes or surfboards, or just mounted on the body, camera can be seen absolutely everywhere.
+Wherever you go, whether on motorcycles or cars, bikes or surfboards, or just mounted on the body, GoPros can be seen absolutely everywhere.

 There is no denying that they hold a lot of merit and come with quite the big list of advantages of normal cameras and other video recording devices.
 There are many motorcycle riders out there that have more than one action camera.